QFlowLearn: QTI 3.0 authoring

 A Native TypeScript QTI 3 Player

-A strict TypeScript QTI 3 runtime and native Web Component player with XML import, typed item and interaction models, declaration validation, response processing, outcome scoring, saved-state serialization, fixture coverage, and Playwright-tested browser rendering.
+A strict TypeScript QTI 3 runtime and native Web Component player with typed models, response processing, scoring, saved state, fixtures, and Playwright-tested rendering.

-As we added support for more QTI 3 question types in QFlowLearn, we realized that we needed a player that supports the full QTI 3 interaction set.
+As QFlowLearn added more QTI 3 question types, it needed a player that could support the full QTI 3 interaction set.

-React and Vue are wonderful frameworks, but they are heavy for a reference item player, and they wrap implementation choices around their own component model.
-We wanted the parsing, validation, response processing, rendering, scoring, and saved-state contract to be readable without pulling in a framework runtime.
+React and Vue are useful frameworks, but they are heavy for a reference item player, and they wrap implementation choices around their own component model.
+We wanted parsing, validation, response processing, rendering, scoring, and saved-state behavior to be readable without a framework runtime.

 QTI 3 is a contract

 QTI 3 gives assessment content a concrete contract.
-It covers item structure, response declarations, response processing, shared CSS vocabulary, accessibility metadata, package relationships, and results reporting expectations.
+It covers item structure, response declarations, response processing, shared CSS vocabulary, accessibility metadata, Personal Needs and Preferences (PNP), package relationships, and results reporting expectations.
 When an implementation gets those details right, content can move between systems without being rewritten around one vendor’s player.

 Where TypeScript helps